AngelRRand/AngelRRand/README.md

 - 💬 Who I am?

-**Who am I?
-I am a passionate individual dedicated to my work, constantly striving to stay at the forefront of new innovations.
+**I am a passionate individual dedicated to my work, constantly striving to stay at the forefront of new innovations.
 My focus is on web and mobile design, as well as creating captivating animations.**

 - 😄 What are my hobbies?

 **What are my hobbies?
 I enjoy a variety of creative pursuits, such as drawing, animation, cooking, cleaning, and writing.
 Additionally, I like to exercise and sing for pure enjoyment and relaxation. 🧘**

 - 🖥 Where can I see your projects?

-** I am currently in the process of developing a portfolio where all of my projects will be conveniently accessible. 🐣**
+**I am currently in the process of developing a portfolio where all of my projects will be conveniently accessible. 🐣**

 - 📬 How can you contact me?

 **Please feel free to reach out to me at my email address: horacio27rodriguez_cba@hotmail.com.**

 - 🌱 What are you studying?

 **Java, Kotlin**